Punchyou/Punchyou.github.io/_posts/2020-06-22-kmeans-analysis-notes.md

     });
 </script>

-*I recenently did a k-means clustering analysis and along that way I explored different things someone should consider when using k-means, like how to choose **the best way of choosing** the number of clusters or add extra features beforehand in the k-means algorithm for better clustering.
+*I recenently did a k-means clustering analysis and along that way I explored different things someone should consider when using k-means, like how to choose **the best way to determine the number** of clusters or add extra features beforehand in the k-means algorithm for better clustering results.
 Here are my findings:*

 # Clustering